Dear Shareowners,

 Whistle Blower Policy/ Vigil Mechanism

 In accordance with Section 177 of the Act and Regulation 22 of the Listing Regulations, the Company has formulated a vigil mechanism to address the genuine concerns, if any, of the Directors and employees.
 The vigil mechanism is overseen by the Audit Committee and every person has direct access to the Chairperson of the Audit Committee.
-The details of the same have been stated in the Report on Corporate Governance and the policy can also be accessed on the Companys website at the link: https://www.rinfra.com/documents/1142822/1189698/ Whistle_Blower_Policy_updated.pdf
+The details of the same have been stated in the Report on Corporate Governance and the policy can also be accessed on the Companys website at the link: https://www.rinfra.com/documents/1142822/13196396/ Whistle_Blower_Policy_Vigil_Mechanism.pdf

 Risk Management

-The Board of the Company has constituted a Risk Management Committee which consists of Independent Directors and also few senior managerial personnel of the Company.
-The details of the Committee and its terms of reference, etc. are set out in the Corporate Governance Report forming part of this Report.
-The Company has a Business Risk Management framework to identify, evaluate business risks and opportunities.
+The Company has a Business Risk Management Framework to identify, evaluate business risks and opportunities.
 This framework seeks to create transparency, minimize adverse impact on the business objectives and enhances Companys competitive advantage.
-The business risk management framework defines the risk management approach across the enterprise at various levels including documentation and reporting.
+The Business Risk Management Framework defines the risk management approach across the enterprise at various levels including documentation and reporting.

 The risks are assessed for each project and mitigation measures are initiated both at the project as well as at the corporate level.
 More details on Risk Management indicating development and implementation of Risk Management policy including identification of elements of risk and their mitigation are covered in Management Discussion and Analysis section forming part of this Report.